 When a company adds a complex, new surgical product to its line every month, it can be challenging to keep salespeople up to date on each product.
 With each new product, salespeople end up spending more time in the classroom rather than in the field.

-J&J had this kind of a problem emerging with their thousand plus sales staff of medical instruments when they decided to rethink their training strategy.
-Their traditional approach placed the emphasis on first giving their salespeople a grounding in human anatomy and general surgical procedures before going in-depth on how each of the J&J devices functioned and was actually used in operating theatre procedures.
-This often meant that it was difficult to discussing specific devices without without constant repetitions, references and reminders to the previous material they had learnt.
+J&J had this problem with their thousand-plus medical instrument sales staff, so they decided to rethink their training process.
+Their previous approach placed an emphasis on giving salespeople a foundation in human anatomy and general surgical procedures before going in-depth on how each of the J&J devices functioned.
+Often, their strategy made it difficult to discuss specific devices without constant repetition and reference to previous material.

-Using Systematic Inventive Thinking, J&J were able to devise a more innovative curriculum and training strategy.
-Their solution was to streamline the training by bundling together all relevant anatomical, organ, and medical procedural knowledge with information about the specific device in product-centric modules.
-As a result, the sales people better understood how J&J products fit within the medical ecosystem and could communicate this to their customers more effectively.
+Using Systematic Inventive Thinking, J&J was able to devise a more innovative curriculum and training strategy.
+Their solution was to streamline the training by bundling together all relevant anatomical, organ-related, and medical procedural knowledge with information about the specific device in product-centric modules.
+As a result, the salespeople better understood how J&J products fit within the medical ecosystem and could communicate this to their customers more effectively.
 The modules were delivered through short segments spread over twelve months.
-Sales people got into the field sooner, putting their training into practice (and selling!) right away..
+Salespeople got into the field sooner, putting their training into practice (and selling!) right away.